monadicsystems/monadicsystems.github.io/post8.md

 Since Okapi is a monadic DSL, it is intuitive to use, easy to compose, and even has some basic algebraic properties.

 Compared to other web frameworks, Okapi is relatively "low-level".
-This gives the developer the flexibility to build abstractions on top of Okapi that suit their specific needs and preferences.
+This gives developers the flexibility to build abstractions on top of Okapi that suit their specific needs and preferences.
 We will explore this aspect of the library by using it to implement conventions and patterns that exist in other web frameworks.

 ## Mimicking Method-Path-Handler Style Frameworks

-This refers to frameworks like Scotty, Spock, Laravel, Sinatra, Express, etc. where you declare your server's endpoints by specifying a request method, a path pattern, and then a handler function.
-I'm just going to call this convention *Method-Path-Handler style*.
+By *Method-Path-Handler style frameworks* I mean frameworks like Scotty, Spock, Laravel, Sinatra, Express, etc. where you declare your server's endpoints by specifying a request method, a path pattern, and then a handler function.

-Let's see what a server that greets the user looks like in these Method-Path-Handler style frameworks.
+Let's see what a server that greets the user looks like in these kind of frameworks.

 > **Note**
 > I'm excluding imports and the code needed to actually execute the servers.